 When Should a Man Use a Condom?

-A man should wear a condom any time he inserts his penis into the body of another person, if there is even the slightest risk that either person has a sexually transmitted disease.
+A man should wear a condom any time his penis has contact with the body of another person if there is even the slightest risk that either person has a sexually transmitted disease.
 Men frequently become infected with STDs when receiving oral sex, so a condom should be worn then, too.
-The condom should be put on before there is any contact, and should be removed and thrown away promptly after the man has ejaculated.
+The condom should be put on before there is any contact and should be removed and thrown away promptly after the man has ejaculated.